akrambel/AgriSense/README.md

 • Risk Management: Farmers can anticipate adverse weather conditions, pest outbreaks, and other risks, allowing them to take preventive measures.

+##  What do we hope to achieve?

+Our goal is to create a scalable solution that can be adopted by farmers globally, helping them make smarter decisions, increase their productivity, and contribute to global food security.
+We aim to reduce water wastage, improve crop resilience, and enhance sustainability in agriculture through data-driven insights.